lkesteloot/unsong/unsong.md

 “What was the joke?” asked my blonde girl.

-“It was…” Weird Hair Girl thought for a second.
+“It was...”
+Weird Hair Girl thought for a second.
 “Do you know how many beers I had last night?
 And you want me to remember things? [i]Specific[/i] things?”

 “Hm,” said my blonde.
 She looked straight at me, with the pale blue eyes.
 I don’t think she recognized me.
 “What was the joke?”